Archer Aviation (NYSE:ACHR) Earns “Overweight” Rating from Cantor Fitzgerald

-Cantor Fitzgerald reaffirmed their overweight rating on shares of Archer Aviation (NYSE:ACHR – Free Report) in a research note released on Tuesday, Benzinga reports.
-Cantor Fitzgerald currently has a $10.00 price target on the stock.
+Cantor Fitzgerald restated their overweight rating on shares of Archer Aviation (NYSE:ACHR – Free Report) in a research report released on Monday morning, Benzinga reports.
+The firm currently has a $10.00 target price on the stock.

-Several other research analysts have also commented on ACHR.
-Barclays cut their price target on shares of Archer Aviation from $6.50 to $4.50 and set an equal weight rating on the stock in a report on Friday, May 17th.
-HC Wainwright assumed coverage on shares of Archer Aviation in a research note on Tuesday.
-They issued a buy rating and a $12.50 target price on the stock.
-JPMorgan Chase & Co. upped their price target on shares of Archer Aviation from $5.00 to $6.00 and gave the stock an overweight rating in a research report on Wednesday, July 24th.
-Finally, Benchmark reissued a buy rating and issued a $12.00 price objective on shares of Archer Aviation in a research report on Friday, August 9th.
-One investment analyst has rated the stock with a hold rating and four have issued a buy rating to the stock.
-According to data from MarketBeat.com, the stock currently has an average rating of Moderate Buy and a consensus target price of $9.00.
+ACHR has been the topic of a number of other reports.
+JPMorgan Chase & Co. upped their target price on shares of Archer Aviation from $5.00 to $6.00 and gave the stock an overweight rating in a research note on Wednesday, July 24th.
+Barclays dropped their price objective on shares of Archer Aviation from $6.50 to $4.50 and set an equal weight rating on the stock in a research report on Friday, May 17th.
+HC Wainwright assumed coverage on shares of Archer Aviation in a research report on Tuesday, September 3rd.
+They set a buy rating and a $12.50 price objective for the company.
+Finally, Benchmark reiterated a buy rating and set a $12.00 target price on shares of Archer Aviation in a research note on Friday, August 9th.
+One research analyst has rated the stock with a hold rating and four have given a buy rating to the stock.
+Based on data from MarketBeat.com, the company currently has an average rating of Moderate Buy and a consensus price target of $9.00.

-Archer Aviation (NYSE:ACHR – Get Free Report) last posted its quarterly earnings results on Thursday, August 8th.
-The company reported ($0.31) earnings per share (EPS) for the quarter, beating analysts’ consensus estimates of ($0.38) by $0.07.
-On average, analysts anticipate that Archer Aviation will post -1.2 EPS for the current year.
+Archer Aviation (NYSE:ACHR – Get Free Report) last issued its quarterly earnings results on Thursday, August 8th.
+The company reported ($0.31) earnings per share (EPS) for the quarter, topping analysts’ consensus estimates of ($0.38) by $0.07.
+Research analysts anticipate that Archer Aviation will post -1.33 EPS for the current year.

 In other news, major shareholder N.V.
-Stellantis acquired 2,982,089 shares of the firm’s stock in a transaction on Thursday, August 8th.
-The stock was bought at an average cost of $3.35 per share, with a total value of $9,989,998.15.
+Stellantis acquired 2,982,089 shares of the stock in a transaction that occurred on Thursday, August 8th.
+The shares were purchased at an average cost of $3.35 per share, for a total transaction of $9,989,998.15.
 Following the transaction, the insider now directly owns 59,734,962 shares in the company, valued at approximately $200,112,122.70.
-The acquisition was disclosed in a document filed with the Securities & Exchange Commission, which is available at this hyperlink.
+The acquisition was disclosed in a filing with the Securities & Exchange Commission, which is available at this hyperlink.
 Corporate insiders own 27.17% of the company’s stock.

-Institutional investors have recently made changes to their positions in the business.
-Hollencrest Capital Management grew its stake in Archer Aviation by 50.0% in the second quarter.
-Hollencrest Capital Management now owns 9,000 shares of the company’s stock worth $32,000 after purchasing an additional 3,000 shares in the last quarter.
-CWM LLC lifted its holdings in Archer Aviation by 62.0% during the 2nd quarter.
-CWM LLC now owns 9,300 shares of the company’s stock worth $33,000 after buying an additional 3,559 shares during the last quarter.
-Csenge Advisory Group acquired a new position in shares of Archer Aviation in the 2nd quarter worth approximately $39,000.
-Tidal Investments LLC bought a new stake in shares of Archer Aviation in the 1st quarter valued at approximately $49,000.
-Finally, Choreo LLC acquired a new stake in shares of Archer Aviation during the 2nd quarter valued at approximately $49,000.
-59.34% of the stock is owned by institutional investors and hedge funds.
+A number of institutional investors and hedge funds have recently bought and sold shares of the business.
+Hollencrest Capital Management grew its position in Archer Aviation by 50.0% during the second quarter.
+Hollencrest Capital Management now owns 9,000 shares of the company’s stock worth $32,000 after buying an additional 3,000 shares during the period.
+CWM LLC grew its holdings in shares of Archer Aviation by 62.0% in the 2nd quarter.
+CWM LLC now owns 9,300 shares of the company’s stock worth $33,000 after acquiring an additional 3,559 shares during the period.
+Csenge Advisory Group acquired a new position in Archer Aviation during the second quarter worth $39,000.
+Tidal Investments LLC purchased a new stake in Archer Aviation during the first quarter worth $49,000.
+Finally, Choreo LLC purchased a new stake in Archer Aviation during the second quarter worth $49,000.
+Institutional investors and hedge funds own 59.34% of the company’s stock.

 About Archer Aviation